Raft house is typically floating wooden or bamboo huts built sitting atop of lakes is a very common lodging option in Thailand.

 Originally there is only one raft house in Khlong Saeng, the main river in Khao Sok national park before another came along.
 So to avoid confusion, the Khlong Saeng raft house which is where we often stay was renamed to to Khlong Yah raft house.

-The raft house consists mainly of “bungalow” units of bamboo huts floating around a small island.
-The units are connected by wooden planks that will often shift according to wind and the lake’s water depth.
+The bungalows are connected by wooden planks that will often shift according to wind and the lake’s water depth.

 The layout of the place often change every couple of months because of the above reasons coupled with constant ongoing maintenance.